ORNL/Equilipy/docs/install.md

 {: .warning }
 `equilipy` requires a Fortran compiler in the local environment.
 To install a Fortran compiler, please follow [Preinstall][preinstall].

+{: .note }
+The test suite in the `./test/*` directory is integrated into the build process for .whl files using GitHub Actions.
+No further testing is necessary when installing via pip.

 For **HPC environment**, use `equilipy-hpc` instead of `equilipy`
 ```
 pip install equilipy-hpc